About/Contact

-Hello, I’m Betsy Streeter – I’m from the East Bay in the San Francisco Bay Area, California, USA.
+Oh hello!
+I’m an artist and a native of the East Bay in the San Francisco Bay Area, California, USA.

-In the past I have slung pizzas, painted sets, answered phones (badly, so badly I once asked a fellow how his name was spelled – his name was ‘Ed’), developed a training program that featured a bear with no clothes and no gender, built “knowledgebases” before dynamic web pages or any of that whatnot, and spent many hours in board rooms watching executives assert their dominance.
+In the past I have slung pizzas, painted sets, answered phones (badly, so badly I once asked a fellow how to spell his name, and his name was ‘Ed’), developed a training program that featured a bear with no clothes and no gender, built “knowledgebases” before dynamic web pages or any of that whatnot, and spent many hours in board rooms watching executives assert their dominance.
 “Mister Toad’s Wild Ride Through Corporate America,” as I call it, featured an IPO, some mergers, some acquisitions, some being-aquired-s, some ‘user-group conference’ boondoggles, many now-obsolete computer systems (iOmega!), so much mis-use of PowerPoint, and what I hoped was stylish but was probably just nerdy business attire.
 And slippery business-y shoes.

 I am an East Bay baby – I grew up rooting for the Raiders and the A’s and Ray Guy and Kenny Stabler and Hendu and Dave Stewart and Jim Plunkett and the San Jose Earthquakes (and for a while the Stompers) and World Team Tennis.
-I was (am!) a huge fan of Martina Navratilova, David Bowie, and Jacques Cousteau and Carl Sagan.
-I needed to run around a lot, so I played all the sports.
-I had Bjorn Borg and Pelé posters on my wall and watched Cosmos and The Muppet Show and a lot of MTV.
+I was and am a huge fan of Martina Navratilova, David Bowie, and Jacques Cousteau and Carl Sagan.
+I was a kid who needed to run around a lot so I played all the sports.
+I had Bjorn Borg and Pelé posters on my walls and watched Cosmos and The Muppet Show and a lot of MTV.

 My hometown was/is the semi-rural site of a national laboratory, so the adults around were chemists or biologists and sometimes rocket scientists – and/or, ranchers or vintners.
 They were musicians and photographers and artists as well.
 Scientists do a lot of art and vice versa.

 As a kid I was obsessed with the Painting section of my parents’ encyclopedia, which had a color plate of Raft of the Medusa by Géricault.
 I loved the covers of science fiction and fantasy novels by Edgar Rice Burroughs and Asimov and all those folks.
-I also gravitated toward Cy Twombly and Jenny Holzer, and of course record album covers, and street art, and Indigenous American art.
-So the narrative/illustration impulse has always been there, I think.
+I also gravitated toward Cy Twombly and Jenny Holzer, and record album covers at Tower and Rasputin and Amoeba and any other record store, and street art, and Indigenous American art.
+The narrative/illustration impulse has always been there in one form or another.

 My parents had a theater company with their friends in a one-room schoolhouse that burned down in the 70s.
-My mom acted and directed and sang soprano and my dad acted and played trombone or piano and built sets and did lighting.
+My mom acted and directed and sang soprano and My dad acted and played trombone or piano and built sets and did lighting.
 My dad played the piano for hours every day – Chopin, Schubert, Scriabin, Beethoven, and Bach, mostly.
-Our small-ish living room was the site of a lot of rehearsals and performances.
+Our small-ish living room was the site of an endless progression of rehearsals and performances.

 David Bowie/Klaus Nomi/Joey Arias on SNL

-I did my high school FORTRAN homework on a Cray my dad used for work (considered a supercomputer at the time, these days’ it’s probably an iPhone) by way of a teletype with tractor-feed paper.
-We’d visit the Lab on Family Day (my dad worked there as a systems programmer), and become enthralled with a role-play game running on a teletype sitting in the hallway.
+I did my high school FORTRAN homework on a Cray that my dad used for work (considered a supercomputer at the time, these days’ it’s probably an iPhone) by way of a teletype with tractor-feed paper.
+We would visit the Lab on Family Day (where my dad worked as a systems programmer), and I was enthralled with a role-play game running on a teletype sitting in the hallway.
 The computer room full of donut-shaped Crays was used to film scenes in the movie, Tron.

-Portable teletype machine like the one my dad would bring home – you stuck the phone receiver into that thing at the top
+Portable teletype machine like the one her dad would bring home – you stuck the phone receiver into that thing at the top

-When I got to college I studied painting and drawing with Nathan Oliveira (whose printmaking is still in my thoughts) and Frank Lobdell (who told me to “slow the brush down”) and Communication (documentary film and journalism, where I learned to edit film by hand).
+When I got to college I studied painting and drawing with Nathan Oliveira (printmaking and monotype) and Frank Lobdell (who told me to “slow the brush down”) and Communication (documentary film and journalism, where I learned to edit film by hand).
 At my school if you weren’t a “techie” – pre-med or pre-law or an engineer – you were “a fuzzy” or just lacked direction in general.

-I started drawing cartoons on paper placemats at restaurants.
-That evolved into Brainwaves, a single-panel feature that grew to over 2,000 panels that travel the world in various forms like wall paintings and psychology textbooks and a tennis water bottle.
+Like many people I got started drawing cartoons on paper placemats at restaurants.
+That evolved into Brainwaves, a single-panel feature that grew to over 2,000 panels that travel the world in many forms such as wall paintings and psychology textbooks and a tennis water bottle.

 “In the alchemy of art, once you embed your consciousness in material, one plus one equals three.